-We’re in an age where technology is at the center of our lives dictating how we work, but especially how we play.
-Online dating has become one of the most exhilarating ways to meet new people from around the world, and as many as 1 in 3 persons in a room are currently signed-up on at least one dating app.
-There are popular options like Tinder, Grindr, Bumble, Facebook Dating, Hinge, Match.com, e-Harmony, OkCupid, Plenty of Fish, and the list goes on.
+We are in an age where technology is at the center of our lives, dictating how we work but especially how we play.
+Online dating has become one of the most exhilarating ways to meet new people and as many as 1 in 3 persons in a room right now are currently signed up on at least one dating app.
+There are popular options like Tinder, Grindr, Bumble, Facebook Dating, Hinge, Plenty of Fish, and the list goes on.
 But just before you go on a swiping spree, here are some startling facts about online dating in Canada alone:

-- Canadians lost more than $22.5 million in online dating scams in 2018 (compared to $17 million in 2012).
+- Canadians have lost over $22.5 million in online dating scams since 2018.

 - Only 27% of online daters use a security solution to protect their device, and 16% do nothing at all to protect themselves.

-So here’s the thing, these stats aren’t meant to make you delete all your dating apps and give up on love – it’s intended to create a greater awareness of the potential dangers that you’re exposed to by doing it.
-I can tell you that many people including myself have had great experiences with online dating, and according to a survey by SimpleTexting, “15% of couples who’ve met on a dating service have been seeing each other for over a year, and 13.6% are already engaged or married“.
-This is likely because these folks are taking appropriate precautions while doing so.
-Sadly, there are still many victims of romance scams, and we hear stories just like these ones all the time, nationally and internationally – Just last November, Global News posted a story about Michelle Boyer, a local Ottawa woman who became a victim of an online dating scam and said that her lover “made me feel like a real person, by telling me he loved me and I was beautiful – my ex never said stuff like that.”
-They also posted a story about a widowed senior named Margaret, who lost up to $140K to her online lover, and as a result, had to sell her car and move out of her condominium!
+As long as you are taking the appropriate precautions while dating online, we encourage you to have at it, but sadly, there are still many victims of online romance scams, and we hear horror stories like these all the time.
+Global News posted a story about Michelle Boyer, a local Ottawa woman who became a victim of an online dating scam and said that her boyfriend “made me feel like a real person, by telling me he loved me and I was beautiful – my ex never said stuff like that.”
+There was another story about a widowed senior named Margaret, who lost up to $140K to her online lover, and as a result, had to sell her car and move out of her condominium.

 - They claim to be a member of the military (many romance scammers impersonate soldiers and other people in positions of trust).

-- Turn off your location settings, or use them sparingly.
+- Turn off your location settings.

-- Be cautious of how much identifiable information you use on your profile.
-That includes displaying your education, employer etc.
+- Be cautious of how much identifiable information you use on your profile (That includes displaying your education, employer etc.).

-- It may be best to sign up for paid dating apps since the free apps are more likely to sell your data and are more vulnerable to cyber-threats.
+- It may be best to sign up for paid dating apps since the free apps are more likely to sell your data and are more vulnerable to cyber threats.